 About the Headless API

 The Mighty Networks Headless API is a GraphQL API built on the same surface area that powers the official Mighty Networks clients.
-It does not yet expose the entire surface, but it covers a broad cross-section today and is actively expanding as we move through alpha toward a GA release.
+It covers the host- and member-facing product surface end to end, and it grows with the product.
 It is the foundation for member-facing experiences (custom apps, embeds, integrations) as well as host-facing and back-office tooling that goes beyond what the Admin REST API covers.
 Where the Admin API is a curated REST surface intended for server-to-server administrative automation, the Headless API operates in the context of an authenticated user (member, moderator, or host) and grants the same access that user has in the product.
 With a host or admin token, that includes administrative reads and writes; with a member token, it’s limited to what that member can see and do.
-Use the Headless API when you want to:- Build a custom client (web, mobile, embed) that surfaces a network’s content to its members
+Use the Headless API when you want to:- Build a custom client (web, mobile, embed) that surfaces a Network’s content to its members

 - Build host-facing tools, dashboards, or admin consoles that need data the Admin REST API doesn’t expose